When to Use

 Related Topics

-- Participatory Evaluation, a deeper form of community engagement in programme oversight
+- Participatory Evaluation: a deeper form of community engagement in program oversight

-- Beneficiary Feedback, the specific practice of collecting and using feedback from programme participants
+- Beneficiary Feedback: the specific practice of collecting and using feedback from program participants